chika-games/RPG-Maker-Specifications/docs/lmt.md

 In older versions of the RM2k/3 runtimes, the name of the root map was also used to determine the name of the game's window.
 This functionality has since been deprecated in favor of a [configuration file](./config.html).

-`ActiveNode` is used by the RM2k/3 editors to keep track of the last edited map.
+`ActiveNode` is used by the RM2k/3 editors to keep track of the last saved/edited map.
-This allows them to automatically open the last edited map upon launching the editor.
+This allows them to automatically open the last edited map when launching.

 ## Map Info Structure
 The following table describes the layout of `Map Info` structures.

+**Note:** In practice, not all of this structure's tag-based fields will be present.
+This is presumably to reduce the overall size of LMT files.
+If such a field is missing, then its respective default value should be used.

 | Field          | Type                                        | Default Value                                               | Description                                                                                                                    |
 |:---------------|:--------------------------------------------|:------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------|